Well-Architected Framework

 Implement a phased approach to removing resources instead of doing it all at once.
 Start by redirecting traffic away from the resource, and monitor user traffic to ensure you don't negatively impact users.

-to preview the changes that will occur when you remove resources from your configuration.
-This command helps you understand the impact of your changes before applying them.
+You can use terraform plan to preview the changes that occur when you remove resources from your configuration.
+The plan command helps you understand the impact of your changes before applying them.

-to prevent accidental deletion of critical resources.
-The lifecycle setting ensures that you won't destroy resources unless you explicitly remove the prevent_destroy
+You can also set safeguards so you only decommission resources when you are ready.
+You can use Terraform's lifecycle block with prevent_destroy = true to prevent accidental deletion of critical resources.
+The lifecycle setting ensures that you won't destroy resources unless you explicitly remove the prevent_destroy attribute.

 resource "aws_instance" "example" {